Phan-2k2/zoom-sync-tkl-dyna/README.md

 # Only update time and system info, and set the screen to cpu temp on connect:
 zoom-sync --no-weather --screen cpu

-# Only update time and set screen to the custom gif
-zoom-sync --no-weather --no-system --screen gif

-# Use hardcoded coordinates for weather
+# Use hardcoded coordinates for fetching weather
 zoom-sync --coords 27.1127 109.3497

+# Enable reactive mode and dont update any other data
+zoom-sync --reactive --no-system --no-weather
 ```

 ## Feature Checklist